Allergy Services for Primary Care Physicians: Expanding Access to Long-Term Allergy Relief

 3 https://pubmed.ncbi.nlm.nih.gov/27927826/.
 Accessed 10.31.23.

-Adding Ancillary Services
+Ancillary Medical Services

-Growing Your Practice
+Growing Your Practice with Ancillary Medical Services

-Ancillary services can set a medical practice apart from the competition and enhance its ability to better serve patients.
+Ancillary medical services can set a practice apart from the competition and enhance its ability to better serve patients.
 When primary care investment increased, both hospital stays and ED visits decreased, as reported by the Patient-Centered Primary Care Collaborative in 2019.

 Allergy assessment and treatment, like that provided by United Allergy Services, is an ancillary service that physicians can offer to both serve patient needs and drive additional revenue into the practice.